-At Delph Side, we promote the British Values of democracy, the rule of law, individual liberty, and mutual respect and tolerance.
+At Delph Side, we promote the British Values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.
 Our aim is to equip our pupils with the knowledge and skills to become successful members of society, fully prepared for life in Modern Britain.

 The Rule of the Law